Minxrod/PTC-EmkII/readme.md

 PTC Interpreter, attempt two!

+# Disclaimer

+The original PTC software was created by SmileBoom.
+This software requires you to have a legal copy of the original PTC for full function.
+Please do not use the program with unlicensed copies.

 # Introduction

 This project is an attempt at recreating the mechanics of Petit Computer, to be able to run PTC programs on PC.
 The end goal is to support all commands and functions that are usable from programs.
 Accuracy will likely not be 100%, though most programs should run as expected.
 Note that bugs will probably not be recreated, so stuff like -0 or the COLSET bug/crash will not work the same.